huoji120/Microsoft_Kernel_Memory_Leak/README.md

 ### win32kbase!NtDCompositionCommitSynchronizationObject

-This Leak Point was non patch in windows 21h1(Not sure if the new patch fixes it)
+This Leak Point was non patch in windows 21h1

 the full callstack: